Focus on floors: why smoothing compounds need a minimum thickness

 These properties include:

-• specific flow characteristics that help the levelling compound to create a smooth finish at the correct depth.
+- specific flow characteristics that help the smoothing compound to create a smooth finish at the correct depth.

 What can (and does) go wrong